 “To become more data driven, teams must actually be willing use the data and tools available to them,” added Leskusky.
 “Every editor can incorporate Parse.ly into their daily routine thanks to its ease of use.
 This enhances the work the work they do individually and has helped transform our editorial culture as a whole.”

-Interested in learning more about how NAPCO was able to use data as a universal foundation for its content strategy?
+Interested in learning more about how Parse.ly can help you make data the universal foundation for your content strategy?